-After doing some research, I didn’t realize that there are so many Raising outstanding women in wine in Ontario.
+After doing some research, I didn’t realize that there are so many outstanding women in wine in Ontario.
 The global wine industry has long been male-dominated, but there are so many talented and creative women making waves in viticulture who deserve recognition.
 Nowhere is that more apparent than in Ontario, Canada from Lake Erie North Shore, Niagara on the Lake wineries, and Prince Edward County.

 Women and Wine in Ontario, Canada